-Based in San Francisco Bay Area, SOMA Fab undeniably contains the essence of everything we love about bike builds.
+Based in San Francisco Bay Area, Soma undeniably contains the essence of everything we love about bike builds.

-In other words, riding SOMA is about all year round riding, a strong bike culture and creating a great place to live and cultivate new ideas.
+In other words, riding Soma is about all year round riding, a strong bike culture and creating a great place to live and cultivate new ideas.
 With this in mind, come visit us for a bike build that stands out and reflects who you are.
-Come and get your custom SOMA bike built today.
+Get your custom SOMA bike built today.

 Soma’s Frame Philosophy

 Our customers desire the freedom of customization– for performance reasons and for expressive reasons, but none of them want to end up eating Top Ramen for a year to get a great bike.